tim-one/startie/README.md

 # startie
 Robust, cross-language, "random" tiebreaking for STAR elections

-The goal here is to provide a way to break ties in STAR elections in a way that's
+The goal here is to provide a way to break ties in STAR elections that's:

 - Reproducible across multiple language implementations.
 - Is reasonably fast and memory-frugal (depends on the number of candidates, but not on the number of voters).